 The Panel will consider all comments and agree the final version of both the Review report and public summary to be submitted to the SSAB for sign off.

-The SAR Panel will translate learning from the SAR report into recommendations and a proposed multi-agency action plan if required within 2 months of the report being agreed by the SSAB.
+The SAR Panel will translate learning from the report into recommendations and a proposed multi-agency action plan if required after the report has been agreed by the SAB.
 The action plan should be endorsed at senior level by each organisation to whom it relates.